aptible/support/quickstart_guides/scala/play.md

      -Ddb.default.driver=org.postgresql.Driver \
      -Ddb.default.url=$DATABASE_URL
 ```

 Alternatively, you can omit the runtime database configuration options and instead use your `conf/application.conf` file.

+> Note: Aptible uses Docker to build and run your app.
+If you do not include a Dockerfile in your repository, Aptible will attempt to build your app with the [tutum/buildstep](https://registry.hub.docker.com/u/tutum/buildstep/) image.

 #### 4. Provision and Connect a Database
 By default, `aptible db:create $DB_HANDLE` will provision a 10GB PostgreSQL database.